KelvinHere/Milestone-Interactive/testing.md

 - The player could select more than two tiles.
     - *Fix* : When selecting a tile, the `tileSelect` method will only run if either of two variables 'selectionA' or 'selectionB' are undefined.

+- Invalid type input of variable `col` in gameBoard.selectTile() method did not return a warning and allowed code to continue to execute.
+    - *Fix* : Jasmine testing allowed this bug to be found, the error was traced to an if statement where one of the conditions variables was `r` row instead of `c` col.

 ### Unsolved